 This means learning and implementing a specific strategy, but just placing random trades and getting lucky.

-The person who gets lucky and makes money is further behind than someone who dedicated themselves to learning a strategy and lost money for six months but is now turning the corner and starting to see results.
+The person who gets lucky and makes money is further behind someone who dedicated themselves to learning a strategy and lost money for six months but is now turning the corner and starting to see results.

 The lucky person still knows nothing about generating consistent profits going forward.
 The person who dedicated themself to improving their performance with a strategy now has a consistent way to make money.
 And they have also developed crucial traits such as discipline.